russ-schumacher/ats735_fall2020/cm1_python_instructions.md

 Now we will set up an environment with the packages we need to have installed.
 This should be a fairly short list for what's really needed, but you may also want to add more.
 A simple environment, named ats735, that should work is something like:

-`conda create -n ats735 -c conda-forge xarray netcdf4 numpy scipy matplotlib pandas=1.0.5`
+`conda create -n ats735 -c conda-forge xarray netcdf4 numpy scipy matplotlib pandas=1.0.5 jupyter`

 (xarray doesn't play nice with the latest versions of pandas, so we'll install a slightly older one just to be safe.)
 You can name your environment something other than "ats735" if you want.